rohangc/NeoVimForCPP/Readme.md

 1. Clone/copy the files of this repository into any directory of your choice.

 1. Install a [Nerd Font](https://www.nerdfonts.com) and configure Neovim to use it:
-   1. Specify the font by modifying the line containing: 'vim.opt.guifont' in: 'lua/config/options.lua' of this repository's clone.
+   1. Specify the font by modifying the line containing: 'vim.opt.guifont' in: 'lua/config/options.lua'.
-   1. The default font in our configuration file:
+   1. The default font used in this configuration:
       1. Linux: the default terminal font is used (might not be a "Nerd Font"!).
       1. Windows: [Cascadia Code](https://github.com/microsoft/cascadia-code/wiki/Installing-Cascadia-Code) which is installed automatically along with [Microsoft Terminal](https://github.com/microsoft/terminal).
          * The version bundled with Windows terminal is not a "Nerd Font" as it lacks many glyphs, but it is just enough to get the job done.